 However, they are reserved as second-line therapy for individuals that are unresponsive to corticosteroid medication as they are associated with severe side effects and a high risk of infection.
 If these medications are utilized, regular blood tests are required to monitor the effect on the body.

 In rare cases, transplant surgery may be required in the treatment of sarcoidosis.
 This is usually when there is significant damage and scarring to essential organs, such as the lungs or the heart.
-Given the high-risk nature of this procedure, it is reserved for the most severe cases that are not responsive to other treatment.
+Given the high-risk nature of this procedure, it is reserved for the most severe cases that are not responsive to other treatments.

-In addition to other treatments, there are some simple lifestyle changes that are associated with improvement of symptoms and recovery.
+In addition to other treatments, there are some simple lifestyle changes that are associated with the improvement of symptoms and recovery.
 These alterations include:

 - Stop smoking